stanfordnlp/stanza-train/README.md

 > Warning: This repo is fully tested on Linux.
 Due to syntax differences between macOS and Linux (e.g., the `declare -A` in the `scripts/treebank_to_shorthand.sh` is not supported by macOS), you need to rewrite some files to run on macOS.

+This repo is designed for and tested on stanza 1.4.0.
+Earlier versions will not fully work with these commands.

 ## Environment Setup

 Stanza only supports `python3`.
 You can install all dependencies needed by training Stanza models with: